seamless-protocol/cl-synchronicity-price-adapter/README.md

 - Price adapter smart contract where `ChainlinkAggregator` addresses for `Asset / USD` and `ETH / USD` are set.
 - Feeds must have the same decimals value.
 - Using this two feeds, it calculates the price for pair `Asset / ETH`.
-- Returning price is calculated with 18 decimals.
+- Returning price is calculated with up to 18 decimals.

 [CLSynchronicityPriceAdapterPegToBase](/src/contracts/CLSynchronicityPriceAdapterPegToBase.sol)

 - Price adapter smart contract where `ChainlinkAggregator` addresses for `Asset / ETH` and `ETH / USD` are set.
 - Using this two feeds, it calculates the price for pair `Asset / USD`.
-- Returning price is calculated with 18 decimals.
+- Returning price is calculated with up to 18 decimals.

 [CLwstETHSynchronicityPriceAdapter](/src/contracts/CLwstETHSynchronicityPriceAdapter.sol)